 Spread the stress

 The straps form a V shape that pulls the motor straight forward while they also secure it side to side.
-This transfers the weight that would otherwise pull outward on the top mounting bolts to vertical shear weight on the transom.
+This transfers the weight that would otherwise pull outward on the top mounting bolts into downward vertical weight on the transom.
 I tighten both straps just until all of the weight of the motor is on the bottom arm of the mount and the top arm of the mount is loose.

 Now it takes me less time to launch and retrieve Summer Dance and my back is spared from lifting and lugging an 87 lb. motor around.
 When I do need to dismount the motor for maintenance or winterizing, I lower it straight down onto my DIY outboard motor stand.
 Then I can easily roll it around to wherever I need it.